kwankoravich/kwankoravich/README.md

 - 👋 Hi, I’m @kwankoravich
 - 👀 I’m interested in data and AI field(NLP and computer vision
 - 🌱 I’m currently learning MSc Big data science @QMUL
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on github
-- 📫 How to reach me ...
+- 📫 How to reach me ...https://www.linkedin.com/in/koravich-sangkaew-185038182/

 <!---
 kwankoravich/kwankoravich is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.